my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 {\text{all actual positives}}
 = \frac{TP}{TP+FN}
 $$

+A hypothetical perfect model would have zero false negatives and therefore a recall (TPR) of 1.0, which is to say, a 100% **detection rate**.

+In an imbalanced dataset where the number of actual positives is very low, recall is a more meaningful metric than accuracy because it measures the ability of the model to correctly identify all positive instances.
+For applications like disease prediction, <u>correctly identifying the positive cases is crucial</u>.
+A false negative typically has more serious consequences than a false positive.

 The **False Positive Rate** (FPR) is the proportion of all actual negatives that were classified incorrectly as positives, also known as the **probability of false alarm**.